-A number of cities have regulations limiting the maximum sound from them as shown in Table
+A number of cities have regulations limiting the maximum sound from them as shown in Table 6-32.

-6-32.
 The Los Angeles, CA time limit applies only within 200 feet of any residential building.
-Chicago, considers it a noise disturbance if the activities occur between 10 pm to 7 Salt Lake City, UT am. considers noise it a disturbance if the activities occur between 10 pm to 7 am and closer than 800 feet from a dwelling.
-Atlanta, GA prohibits activity during the curfew hours, only if the distance to a residential zone, or multi-family dwelling is less than 1500 feet.
+Chicago, IL considers it а noise disturbance if the activities occur between 10 pm to 7 Salt Lake City, UT am. considers noise it a disturbance if the activities occur between 10 pm to 7 am and closer than 800 feet from a dwelling.
+Atlanta, GA prohibits activity during the curfew hours, only if the distance to a residential zone. or multi-family dwelling is less than 1500 feet.
 The city exempts plastic containers.
-Madison.
-WI limits distance to 200 feet from residential areas during curfew hours.
+WI limits Madison. the distance to 200 feet from residential areas during curfew hours.
 In Maryland, refuse collection is exempt